anoma/namada/documentation/specs/src/economics/fee-system.md

 1. The tx encodes a `Transfer`
 2. The `shielded` field must be set to `Some`
-3. The `source` address must be the masp4.
+3. The `source` address must be the masp.
 The `target` address matches that of the wrapper signer
 4. The `token` match the one specified in the `Fee` struct
 5. The `amount`, added to the already available unshielded balance for that